What you need to know about GameStop’s stock price chaos

 Groups of ordinary investors, spurred on by a Reddit message board and other online trading communities, launched an open rebellion against the institutional wisdom of Wall Street and its bet on the stock to fall.
 While the big funds viewed GameStop as a mall-based dinosaur, destined to go the way of the record store, retail investors sought a few extra lives out of the video game store chain.

 They contend that a move away from physical stores and toward e-commerce, mobile gaming and streaming could reverse the company’s spiraling financials.
 They also figured that if the stock price rose, all the giant funds that had brazenly bet against the company would get crushed by the weight of being wrong.
 This, they intuited, would trigger a cycle that would further elevate the company and enrich the everyday trader at the expense of the Wall Street establishment.
-Regular investors have made similar runs at AMC Entertainment, BlackBerry, Nokia, and others.
+Regular investors have made similar runs at AMC Entertainment, BlackBerry, Nokia and others.

 Why is GameStop stock rising?